 During the 6 weeks of puppy school you will be shown how to teach your pup the basic cues such as sit; down, impulse control, walking nicely on the lead, coming back when called, controlled greetings, jumping up, housetraining, mouthing/biting & nipping, how to settle and teach you how to prepare puppy for a life time of handling at vet visits.
 If you start teaching your puppy how to respond and act when they’re young you will make it a lot easier as they grow into adolescents and then on to adulthood.
 If you would you like to train your puppy using a modern approach to training based on positive reinforcement methods then this is the class for you.

 NOTE: IF WE GO INTO ANOTHER LOCKDOWN DURING COVID-19 WE WILL CONTINUE THE LESSONS VIA ZOOM.
-WE WILL NOT BE ISSUING REFUNDS SO PLEASE DO NOT BOOK THIS CLASS IF YOU WOULD NOT WISH TO DO THE LESSONS VIA ZOOM SHOULD THIS BECOME NECESSARY.
+WE WILL NOT BE ISSUING REFUNDS SO PLEASE DO NOT BOOK THIS CLASS IF YOU WOULD NOT WISH TO DO THE WHOLE COURSE VIA ZOOM SHOULD THIS BECOME NECESSARY.

 In normal times class numbers are limited to 6 puppies maximum.
 Covid-19 update – During this period class numbers are limited to 5 pups so we can adhere to the rule of 6.
 It is strictly one person per dog.

 In normal times children of 8years and above are welcome at puppy class but due to Covid we are limited to the rule of 6 so No children can attend in person classes at present as its one person per dog.